fixpunkt-com/fp-social/Documentation/BackendManagement/Index.rst

 The backend module lets you conveniently perform various tasks:

+*   :ref:`Manage accesses and accounts <access-and-accounts>`

+    You manage accesses and accounts.

 *   :ref:`Synchronize accounts and manage posts <manage-posts>`

     You can synchronize accounts, import posts, show and hide them, and choose